herbeck558/iDAAS-Connect-Clinical-IndustryStandards/README.md

 The following scenarios as what iDAAS Connect Clinical Industry Standards platform can help demonstrate.

 * HL7 v2 message processing of the most commonly used transactions.
 There is NO version, vendor or other limitation (like Z segment processing)
-* FHIR R4 processing, currently there are almost 30 FHIR resources supported.
+* FHIR R4 processing, currently there are almost 40 clinical and reporting FHIR resources supported specific to this platform component.
 * Enterprise and/or Organization and/or Application level by message type data distribution of data leveraging the HCDD-EIP.

 # Building, Running and Testing

 ## Building
-This code can be built (and will be run) with the following command: mvn clean install
+This code can be built (and will be run) with the following command:

+mvn clean install

 ## Packaging
-To repackage the solution to a single jar: mvn package
+To package the solution to a single jar:

+mvn package

 ## Running